Forecast-beating German GDP sends DAX to record high

 Asset performance in 2015: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Robert-Jan Bartunek in Brussels; Editing by Catherine Evans)
+Today's European research round-up (Additional reporting by Robert-Jan Bartunek in Brussels; Editing by Toby Chopra)

-* March quarter net loss 112.1 million rupees versus profit of 121.3 million rupees year ago
+* March quarter consol net profit 19.7 million rupees versus profit 9.4 million rupees year ago

-* March quarter consol profit 158.7 million rupees versus 223.1 million rupees year ago
+* Says recommended a final dividend of INR 5 per equity share Source text for Eikon: Further company coverage: